noec764/erpnext/docs/dooks/projects/project.md

 ### Gantt Chart

-Dooks gives you an illustrated view of tasks scheduled for that project in Gantt Chart View.
+Dokie gives you an illustrated view of tasks scheduled for that project in Gantt Chart View.

 * To view Gantt chart against a project, go to the Task list and Apply filter on the Project.